microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customclaim.md

 ---
 title: "customClaim resource type"
-description: "An individual claim included in the tokens affected by this policy."
+description: "Represents an individual claim included in the tokens affected by this policy."
 author: "rahul-nagraj"
 ms.localizationpriority: medium
 ms.service: entra-id